ck-collab/ck-collab/README.md

 # Hi, y'all — I'm Caren 👋

 Ten years ago I left Google to do something kind of bold: build an analog business.
-Today I own multiple music businesses in the world of physical media and vinyl records — and I design and build the software and systems that run them.
+It was such a wild idea that **Harvard Business School** now teaches a case study about this decision.
+Today I own multiple music businesses in the world of physical media and vinyl records — and I design and build the software systems that run them so I can do what I do best: build partnerships with music creators.

 ## First, Silicon Valley